NuriaQueralt/bioknowledge-reviewer/README.md

 summary.py
 ~~~~

-### Support
+### Supporting modules
-General support functions.
+General supporting functionality for the library.

 #### Utils
-Useful functions for the library by the module:
+The _utils_ module contains useful functions:

 ~~~~
 utils.py
 ~~~~

 #### Ontologies
-mondo_class module contains functions to manage the MONDO ontology.
+The *mondo_class* module contains functions to manage the MONDO ontology:

 ~~~~
 mondo_class.py
 ~~~~

-### Usage
+## Usage
-This sections showcase examples of use.
+**_WARNING_: The library is currently under testing.**

+This sections showcase examples of use by reproducing the creation of the NGLY1 Deficiency Knowledge Graph v3.2.
+As reference, the graph size contains **9,365 nodes** linked by **237,027 edges**.
+These numbers may vary as the retrieval of Monarch edges may differ due to new updated content into the Monarch database.

 To run the library to reproduce the generation of the NGLY1 Deficiency Knowledge Graph v3.2, the user can use either the jupyter notebook or the python script provided in this repository [graph_v3.2_v20190312.ipynb](https://github.com/NuriaQueralt/graph-hypothesis-generation-lib/blob/master/plan/graph_v3.2_v20190312.ipynb).
 To run the jupyter notebook, the user should have installed the Jupyter framework and the ipython 3 kernel.